drmocm/DVB-IQ/README.md

 `ddzap -d S2 -p v -f 10847000  -s 23000000  -c ~/ddzapconf/ -l64 -i 0x10000000 -o`

+Additionally you can use dvb_iq with any program that gives you IQ symbols in 8bit integer format, e.g. with ddzap that would be:

+`ddzap -d S2 -p v -f 10847000  -s 23000000  -c ~/ddzapconf/ -l64 -i 0x10000000 -o | ./dvb_iq`

 tuning parameters are for astra 28°E with my unicable setup and the lnb connected to the second input of my MAX SX8 with your LNB config file in ~/ddzapconf/